 Experience more of the stunning French Quarter, made up of hidden courtyards, soul-kitchens and jazz clubs.
 Hang out in Jackson Square and watch musicians, fortune tellers and artists.

 For a taste of tradition, sit down in historic Café du Monde and order the only two things on the menu: café au lait (milk coffee) and beignets (French donut).

 To learn more about local flavours, sign up for the New Orleans Cooking School optional and watch well-known local chefs make classics like gumbo (a type of stew), shrimp Creole and bread pudding, and then eat the food afterwards.

 Other ideas for your free time include rummaging through the farmers and flea markets on the square, visiting the Voodoo Museum for a look into more spellbinding traditions or reliving Mardi Gras at the Mardi Gras Museum.

 - Airboat Swamp Tour (seasonal) USD $65.00

 With time to relax on the coach, enjoy a siesta or get some tips for the up-coming destinations from your Tour Manager.
-Travel through Southern Mississippi into Southern Alabama, where we stop in Mobile, Alabama for lunch.
-Afterwards, we head off to soak up some sun with an overnight stop at "The World's Most Beautiful Beaches" - Panama City Beach.
+Travel through Southern Mississippi, with a stop in Jackson for lunch.
+Afterwards, we head to Southern Alabama to soak up some sun with an overnight stop at "The World's Most Beautiful Beaches" - Panama City Beach.